collocations.org

 He felt panic rising within him.

-She went into a mad panic when she couldn''t find the exit.
+She went into a blind panic when she couldn't find the exit.

-The thought of having to be in charge threw him into a mild panic.
+The thought of being in charge threw him into a mild panic.

-break out, spread (across/through, etc. sth), sweep over/through sth
+break out, spread across, through, etc. sth, sweep over, through, etc. sth

 Panic swept through the crowd.